Boiko739/EPAM_Course/hello-world6-main/README.md

 ## Task Description

 This task doesn’t require coding.
-The goal is to get familiar with basic functions of Visual Studio.
+The goal is to get familiar with the basic functions of Visual Studio.

 1. Open a [Solution Explorer](https://docs.microsoft.com/en-us/visualstudio/ide/solutions-and-projects-in-visual-studio#solution-explorer).
     * Click on the menu item - _View\Solution Explorer_.